 Access to court offices and registries will be subject to use of face masks, sanitisation and social distancing.

 Cause lists and cause-listed cases will be spread out to minimise the number of persons appearing at the same time.
 The Supreme Court, Constitutional Court and Court of Appeal may order that cause lists be further subdivided into sub-cause lists and assign such sub-cause lists different dates.

 Only the parties (plaintiff/defendant, accused persons, or appellants), their advocates and witnesses may be present during court proceedings.
 The Court may dispense with the appearance of an accused person in criminal matters where the offence is a misdemeanour.
 Interested parties such as relatives and friends will not be allowed to attend court proceedings, except where expressly required by law or where the court is of the view that their attendance is necessary.

-A judge or judicial officer may limit the number of people in the courtroom and will have power to order a person to exit the court room unless such a person is a party or advocate required to attend the proceedings.
+A judge or judicial officer may limit the number of people in the courtroom and will have the power to order a person to exit the courtroom unless such a person is a party or advocate required to attend the proceedings.
 Advocates, witnesses and other court users will be required to use face masks, sanitise and observe social distancing.
 Witnesses will leave the court premises immediately after testifying.

-A judge or judicial officer shall have discretion to curtail the prolonged examination of witnesses and to limit the time of hearings.
+A judge or judicial officer shall have the discretion to curtail the prolonged examination of witnesses and to limit the time of hearings.
 Representations or arguments on any point of law will be limited to 20 minutes.